GIScience/gis-training-resource-center/_sources/content/Module_2/en_qgis_attribute_table.md

 ## Save only selected features as a new file

 After you have selected your data, you might want to proceed with only the selection.
-You can save your selection as new layer.
+You can save your selection as a new layer.
 To do so right click on the layer - `Export` -> `Save only selected features`

 ```{figure} /fig/en_save_selection.png